QwenLM/Qwen-Agent/README.md

 Now you can chat with the Agent in the web UI.
 Please refer to the [examples](https://github.com/QwenLM/Qwen-Agent/blob/main/examples) directory for more usage examples.

 # FAQ
+## How to Use the Code Interpreter Tool?

+We implement a code interpreter tool based on local Docker containers.
+You can enable the built-in `code interpreter` tool for your agent, allowing it to autonomously write code according to specific scenarios, execute it securely within an isolated sandbox environment, and return the execution results.

+⚠️ **Note**: Before using this tool, please ensure that Docker is installed and running on your local operating system.
+The time required to build the container image for the first time depends on your network conditions.
+For Docker installation and setup instructions, please refer to the [official documentation](https://docs.docker.com/desktop/).

 ## How to Use MCP?